Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_Good Morning/big_data.md

 #### 4.1.1 Load Less Data
 Figure 3.1.1 shows that only the relevant columns (e.g., MONTH, DAY_OF_WEEK, DEP_DEL15, DEP_TIME_BLK, DISTANCE_GROUP, CARRIER_NAME, NUMBER_OF_SEATS, PLANE_AGE, DEPARTING_AIRPORT) were loaded using the usecols parameter in read_csv().
 This minimized memory usage by avoiding unnecessary columns.

 #### 4.1.2 Chunking
 As shown in Figure 4.1.2, chunking was performed using the chunksize parameter with a size of 100,000 rows.
 Each chunk was cleaned by dropping null values before being appended to a list for final concatenation.
 This approach allowed the large dataset to be processed in smaller, memory-friendly batches.

 #### 4.1.3 Optimize Data Types
 Figure 4.1.3 illustrates the use of a dtype mapping during CSV reading to reduce memory consumption.
 Columns like DEP_TIME_BLK, CARRIER_NAME, and DEPARTING_AIRPORT were cast to the category type, while numeric columns were downcast to smaller integer types such as int8 and int16.

 #### 4.1.4 Sampling
 Figure 4.1.4 shows a random 10% sample was extracted using .sample(frac=0.1).
 This helped reduce computation time in downstream tasks such as modeling or visualization.

 #### 4.1.5 Parallel Processing
 Although Pandas is inherently single-threaded, some level of parallelism was indirectly achieved by cleaning and processing in chunks (Figure 4.1.2).
 However, the final concatenation and deduplication steps were executed sequentially, which may limit scalability.

 #### 4.1.6 Output
 Figure 4.1.6 presents the performance metrics: Pandas took approximately 23.57 seconds and consumed 2.05 MB of memory.
 This reflects its limitation in memory management and single-threaded processing, especially for larger datasets.

 ### 4.2 Dask

 #### 4.2.1 Load Less Data
+As shown in Figure 4.2.1, only necessary columns were loaded using the usecols parameter in dd.read_csv(), similar to Pandas.
+However, Dask defers actual data loading until computation is triggered, thanks to its lazy evaluation strategy.

 #### 4.2.2 Chunking
+Figure 4.2.2 demonstrates that Dask automatically handles chunking by partitioning the data into manageable blocks (100MB in this case) via the blocksize parameter.
+This removes the need for manual chunk iteration.

 #### 4.2.3 Optimize Data Types
+Refer to Figure 4.2.3.
+Just like in Pandas, a dtype mapping was passed during CSV loading to optimize memory usage.
+Dask also supports the assume_missing=True flag to prevent type inference issues with nullable integers.

 #### 4.2.4 Sampling
+As illustrated in Figure 4.2.4, a 10% sample was taken using .sample(frac=0.1).
+The lazy computation ensures efficient performance, and actual data is only fetched when .compute() is called.

 #### 4.2.5 Parallel Processing
+Dask supports native parallelism.
+As shown in Figure 4.2.5, operations like dropna, deduplication, and sampling were executed across distributed partitions, then gathered using .compute().
+This enabled faster processing for large files.

 #### 4.2.6 Output
+Figure 4.2.6 summarizes Dask's performance.
+With native multi-threading and chunked processing, Dask achieved better memory efficiency and execution time than Pandas.
+Actual results showed around 24.81 seconds runtime and 154.00 MB of memory usage.

 ### 4.3 Polars
 #### 4.3.1 Load Less Data